Donald Gibb: Early life

-Life and career

-Raised in California, Gibb attended Notre Dame High School in Sherman Oaks, California.
-Upon graduation he went to the University of New Mexico on a basketball scholarship, where he joined Phi Delta Theta fraternity.
-He then transferred to the University of San Diego, where he played football on scholarship.
-Gibb played briefly for the San Diego Chargers before suffering an injury in an automobile accident, which led him to turn to acting, beginning with small, uncredited roles in Stripes and Conan the Barbarian.
+Career

+Gibb turned to acting following the automobile accident that prevented him from having a football career.
+He began with small, uncredited roles in Stripes and Conan the Barbarian.
 He received recognition in a small role in Lost in America, playing an ex-convict who picks up a hitchhiking main character, with a review stating that his casting was one of several in the film showing that director Albert Brooks had "a rare knack for filling supporting roles with exactly the right person, however unlikely that person would seem to be for that particular role".

-Gibb is best known for his Ogre character portrayed first in Revenge of the Nerds and later in Revenge of the Nerds II: Nerds in Paradise and Revenge of the Nerds IV: Nerds in Love.
+He is best known for his Frederick “Ogre” Palowaski character portrayed first in Revenge of the Nerds and later in Revenge of the Nerds II: Nerds in Paradise and Revenge of the Nerds IV: Nerds in Love.
 Chugging beer from a trophy, throwing nerds off fraternity buildings and competing in belching contests, Gibb gleefully played up his former days as a college football jock.
-Gibb "experienced a life makeover" between the first and second films in the series, objecting to a proposed scene in the second film in which the script called for the character "to threaten somebody with a piece of wood", with Gibb saying "I personally didn't want to be associated with that kind of action, and I didn't think Ogre would do it, either".
+Gibb "experienced a life makeover" between the first and second films in the series, objecting to a proposed scene in the second film in which the script called for the character "to threaten somebody with a piece of wood," with Gibb saying "I personally didn't want to be associated with that kind of action, and I didn't think Ogre would do it, either".
+The sequel ends with Ogre joining Lambda Lambda Lambda, the titular Nerds' fraternity.

-Gibb's other famous recurring role was in a string of martial arts pictures.
+Gibb's other most famous recurring role was in a string of martial arts pictures.
 As an American entrant named Ray Jackson, he starred alongside Jean-Claude Van Damme in Bloodsport, and alone in the 1996 sequel Bloodsport II: The Next Kumite.
-Gibb has appeared in more than 25 movies including Jocks and Amazon Women on the Moon.
-Subsequently, he also played a small role in the PC game Zork: Grand Inquisitor, as the man in the third portal with Lucy; and can be seen in a brief role in the film Hancock, starring Will Smith.
-Gibb gained notoriety on HBO's 1st & Ten, as Leslie "Dr. Death" Krunchner, a linebacker.
+In all, Gibb appeared in more than 25 movies including Jocks, Hancock, and Amazon Women on the Moon.
+He also played a small role in several video games, including the PC game Zork: Grand Inquisitor, as the man in the third portal with Lucy.

+On TV, Gibb gained notoriety on HBO's 1st & Ten, as linebacker Leslie "Dr. Death" Krunchner.
 Gibb played the role from 1984 until 1991, making him one of the few members of the fictional California Bulls to last the entire seven-year run.
-After, he played the illiterate biker Scab on the 1992 Fox sitcom Stand By Your Man, which co-starred Melissa Gilbert and Rosie O'Donnell, and played small roles in Quantum Leap, MacGyver, Magnum P.I., Night Court, Cheers, Renegade, The X-Files, The A-Team, Step by Step and Early Edition.
+Among other roles, he played the illiterate biker Scab on the 1992 Fox sitcom Stand by Your Man, which co-starred Melissa Gilbert and Rosie O'Donnell, and played small roles in Quantum Leap, MacGyver, Magnum, P.I., Night Court, Cheers, Renegade, The X-Files, The A-Team, Step by Step, and Early Edition.